lstone123/lstone123/README.md

 ## 👋 Hi, I'm Louise!

-I'm a **Le Wagon** Full Stack Web Developer graduate, where I studied Ruby, Rails, JavaScript, HTML, CSS, SQL, Postgresql, OOP and MVC architecrture models and more.
+I'm a **Le Wagon** Full Stack Web Developer graduate, where I studied Ruby, Rails, JavaScript, HTML, CSS, SQL, Postgresql, OOP and MVC architecture models and more.

 Currently, I'm working at Le Wagon as a TA, and doing further study in JavaScript, React + React Native and Python.
 I'm keen to learn more and progress as a software engineer.